hashier/MacFolket/README.md

 Caveats
 -------

-- Right now only Swedish -> English is supported
 - Only the first entry is displayed in pop-up mode instead of all (e.g. "boken" shows only "beech")